 Lease costs

 Lease costs are the total costs attributable to entering into a lease agreement – otherwise known as the expense.
 This is the sum of the fixed and variable considerations within a lease contract.
-ASC 842 requires separate disclosures of operating and finance lease expense, and also disclosure of lease expense for companies that have elected the practical expedient to treat short-term leases similar to ASC 840 accounting requirements.
+ASC 842 requires separate disclosures of operating and finance lease expense, and also disclosure of lease expense for companies that have elected the practical expedient to account for short-term leases off-balance sheet as a straight-line expense, adhering to previous ASC 840 accounting requirements.

 To the extent that a company’s lease agreements include variable lease expense, the annual cost should be disclosed.
 And, if a company has entered into any sub-lease arrangements, the income on these arrangements should be disclosed.
 The net of these transactions results in annual consolidated lease cost.